 A trust is ideal for protecting family assets on the first and second deaths.
 It becomes a discretionary trust and can benefit future generations.

-The trust protects the estate if the surviving spouse goes bankrupt or into care and also protects the assets from third-party claims.
+The trust protects some of the estate if the surviving spouse goes bankrupt or has additional costs for their welfare or third-party claims.

 Trustees can loan money to beneficiaries to avoid affecting the size of their estate.
 No anniversary or exit charges apply during the life of the life tenant.